koleaby4/meet-halfway/README.md

 ## How we tested it

-Functional tests have been carried out manually on regular basis using:
+Functional tests have been carried out manually on regular basis.
+Special attention was paid to cross-browser and cross-platform compatibility by using:

 - Physical devices
     1. Windows10 & Chrome (desktop)
     2. Windows10 & IE11 (desktop)
     3. Google Pixel 2 & Chrome (mobile)
 - Virtual devices: Apple iPhone X via [SauceLabs](https://saucelabs.com)

+Both positive and error flows were tested.<br>
+User-friendly error messages were implemented to be shown to the customers when:
+* Addresses were not entered by the user or were not found by Google Maps API
+* Service requests failed for technical reasons.

 Automated tests using [cypress](https://www.cypress.io) have been added to landing and services sections.
 We also created a task to [add more automated tests](https://github.com/koleaby4/meet-halfway/issues/28) in the future.